All Teenage Mutant Ninja Turtles Movies Ranked From Best To Worst

 Who doesn’t love the four coolest turtles in town?
-After all, The Teenage Mutant Ninja Turtles have been a significant part of most of our childhoods.
-What started off as a comic book series went on to become a multimedia franchise consisting of various adaptations, including animated TV shows, movies, video games, toys and merchandise.
+After all, the Teenage Mutant Ninja Turtles have been a significant part of most of our childhoods.
+What started off as a comic book series has now become a multimedia franchise consisting of animated TV shows, movies, video games, toys and merchandise.

 shhhhhhhh… here’s a sneak peek of a new clip from Teenage Mutant Ninja Turtles: #MutantMayhem. get tickets now and see #TMNTMovie – only in theatres August 2! https://t.co/ysUtySWkv1 pic.twitter.com/bf8OCn2NVY